In this episode of Linux Essentials, we take a look at group management. You’ll see commands such as groupadd

 sudo nano /etc/ssh/sshd_config

 There’s a special option, that’s usually not present at all by default.
-It’s called AllowUsers.
-I can add it like this:
+It’s called AllowUsers

 AllowUsers jay foxmulder danascully thedoctor spock

-So as you can see, I have added some users to the AllowUsers option, each separated with a space.
+option, each separated with a space.
 If I were to save this file, then restart the openssh server, then only those users would be able to log in via ssh.
 And that’s not a bad security approach at all, it’s perfectly valid.
 You should absolutely restrict who can log in to your server.
-But AllowUsers is a pain to manage.
+But AllowUsers

-Instead, I can include AllowGroups:
+Instead, I can include AllowGroups

 AllowGroups ssh-users

 There, I have one group.
 I won’t need to edit the ssh config file again to add a user to the server.
 I can simply add and remove users to that group, and the changes take effect immediately going forward.
-If you do decide to implement AllowGroups on your server, absolutely make sure you create the group and add your user to it, or you’ll get locked out.
-And you can call the ssh-users group anything you want, and it doesn’t really matter.
-Just make it consistent.
+If you do decide to implement AllowGroups

-I’ll leave you with another command that’s related to group management, the gpasswd command.
-You can also use that to add a user to a group:
+I’ll leave you with another command that’s related to group management, the gpasswd

 sudo gpasswd -a foxmulder ssh-users

-So, you can use that command in place of the usermod command.
-Pick your favorite.
-I bring up the gpasswd command not just because I wanted to show you an alternate command, but also because you can easily use it to remove a user from a group:
+command not just because I wanted to show you an alternate command, but also because you can easily use it to remove a user from a group:

 sudo gpasswd -d foxmulder ssh-users